gnegrelli/identPy_GUI/README.md

 ## Page design

-In order to design the software pages, one should install the Qt 5 Designer.
+It is recommended to use Qt5 Designer tool in order to create new pages and modify existing ones.
 It can be installed by executing the following command:

 ```bash
 $ sudo apt install qttools5-dev-tools